Help Me Find My Mac

 We have been repairing MacBook Airs since they first came out and have extensive experience with them.
 We do component level logic board repair as well as replacement and repair of any and all other parts.

 MacBook Air M1

-Launched in late 2020, these machines look very similar to the last of the Intel powered MacBook Airs, but will list their CPU as an Apple type, not Intel, in System Profiler.
+Launched in late 2020, these machines look very similar to the last of the Intel powered MacBook Airs, but use Apple's own ARM based CPU.
+They list their CPU as Apple Silicon, not Intel, in System Profiler.

 MacBook Air Intel

 Made between 2008 and 2020, all these laptops have "MacBook Air" written on the display bezel underneath the screen, and have an Intel type CPU listed in System Profiler.
 Up until 2018 all models were silver, with grey and gold colours also available 2018 - 2020.